Computer Science and Philosophy at Balliol College

 ‘Many thanks for the great academic support which Balliol provided.
 The quality of education at Balliol and Oxford is absolutely top-notch - the contact hours were great, tutorials were challenging and enjoyable, and the syllabus was good fun.
 All in all I had a great time at Balliol.’ - Nicholas Buckner (Balliol 2014), who achieved a first-class degree in Computer Science and Philosophy

 ‘Many thanks for the great academic support which Balliol provided.
 The quality of education at Balliol and Oxford is absolutely top-notch - the contact hours were great, tutorials were challenging and enjoyable, and the syllabus was good fun.
 All in all I had a great time at Balliol.’ - Nicholas Buckner (Balliol 2014)

 ‘The tutors are really great and approachable, and the informal atmosphere avoids making things as awkward as you might expect, with two students face to face with a leading researcher.
 The best aspect of the course is probably that both halves are so different (and yet also very interconnected), so I can ‘take a break’ from trying to figure out how Oberon (an obscure programming language we use in second term) works, and instead question whether I would survive being teleported to Mars.’ – Tiffany Duneau (Balliol 2016)

 Course requirements and selection criteria

 - the University’s entrance requirements

-- the admissions criteria of the Philosophy Faculty and of the Department of Computer Science.
+- the Philosophy Faculty admissions criteria and the Department of Computer Science admissions criteria.